-Smith, wife of Arthur F. W. Smith.
+E. Smith, wife of Arthur F. W. Smith.
 They resided at 267 South Main Street.
 After having the

-library for five months, Mrs. Smith moved from town and Miss Angeline Dewing, who resided on Hartford Avenue
+library for five months, Mrs. Smith moved from town and Miss Angeline Dewing, who resided on

-sent down to the South Hopedale grammar school which was located at 50 Plain Street.
+were sent down to the South Hopedale grammar school which was located at 50 Plain Street.

 The building is now (2009) the home of Norman and Christina Lussier.
-(The school was next to the South
+(The school was next to

-located at 1 Warfield Street, in the home now occupied by Paul and Rosemary Blatz.
+was located at 1 Warfield Street, in the home now occupied by Paul and Rosemary Blatz.
 For

 Miss Caldwell held this position for the next 25 years, retiring February 1, 1949.
 At this time her